Todd Gordon: 2020–2021: Ryan Blaney

 Despite even having a solid 2019 season, Penske announced a crew chief shakeup for the 2020 season in an effort to be more competitive and dominant like the successes Joe Gibbs Racing was having.
 Gordon was moved from Logano's No. 22 to the No. 12 of Ryan Blaney, arguably the weakest Penske car at the time, with Blaney's crew chief Jeremy Bullins going to from Blaney's No. 12 to the No. 2 of Brad Keselowski, and Paul Wolfe switching from Keselowski's No. 2 to Logano's No. 22, replacing Gordon.

 The duo started the year off with a bang, as Blaney was in contention on the last lap to win the Daytona 500, but losing in a mostly-overlooked photo finish to Denny Hamlin due to Ryan Newman's scary flip across the finish line which injured him.
 Solid runs at the next two races of Las Vegas and Fontana put Blaney in the points lead for two races.
 Blaney would crash out at the next race at Phoenix, which dropped him to sixth in points before the two-month break of the season due to the COVID-19 pandemic.

 Gordon picked up his second win with Blaney in the race at Atlanta in March 2021.

 On June 28, 2021, Gordon announced that he would be retiring from crew chiefing after the 2021 season.

 2022–present: Broadcasting career, Legacy Motor Club

 On February 15, 2022, it was announced that Gordon would be joining Motor Racing Network as an analyst for select NASCAR races on the radio in 2022.

 On January 23, 2023, it was announced that Gordon would join Legacy Motor Club to oversee co-owner Jimmie Johnson’s No. 84 Cup Series part-time schedule beginning with the 2023 season-opening Daytona 500.
+He was also the crew chief at Austin and Charlotte.